kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 the default reason (e.g., `PodFailurePolicy-ExitCode3`).
 For `onPodConditions`, it could be the pod condition type and status joined together (e.g., `PodFailurePolicy-{type}-{status}`).
-However, this limits flexibility for the user, and locks us in to supporting this concrete, specific behavior, rather than the more generic behavior resulting from the optional `Reason` field set by the user.
+However, this limits flexibility for the user, and locks us in to supporting this concrete, specific behavior, rather than the more generic behavior resulting from the optional `SetConditionReason` field set by the user.

 ## Infrastructure Needed (Optional)